Hayden Panettiere: Activism

-On October 31, 2007, Panettiere joined with The Whaleman Foundation to try to disrupt the annual dolphin hunt in Taiji, Wakayama, Japan.
-She was involved in a confrontation between Japanese fishermen and five other surfers of the group from Australia and the United States (including former Home and Away actress Isabel Lucas).
-The confrontation lasted more than ten minutes before the surfers were forced to return to the beach, after which they left the country.
-Parts of the confrontation can be seen on the award-winning Sundance Film Festival documentary film The Cove.
-The fishermen consider the condemnation as an attack on their culture.
+Marine-life advocacy

-On January 28, 2008, Panettiere handed a letter of protest to the Norwegian ambassador in the U.S. arguing that Norway should stop its hunt for whales.
-She also delivered a letter to the Japanese ambassador calling for the end of Japan's hunting of whales.
-At a 2007 Greenpeace event in Anchorage, Alaska, Panettiere defended aboriginal whaling, saying that there is a difference between commercial whaling and the whaling practiced by aboriginal tribes in the U.S.
+On October 31, 2007, Panettiere partnered with the Whaleman Foundation to disrupt the annual dolphin hunt in Taiji, Wakayama, Japan.
+She was involved in a confrontation between Japanese fishermen and five other activists on surfboards from Australia and the United States, including former Home and Away actress Isabel Lucas.
+The confrontation lasted more than 10 minutes before the surfers were forced to return to the beach, after which they left the country.
+Parts of the confrontation appear in the Sundance Film Festival documentary The Cove (2009).
+The fishermen consider the condemnation an attack on their culture.

-In May 2008, Panettiere was involved in an eBay auction to benefit Save the Whales Again, a campaign of The Whaleman Foundation.
-The auction included tickets to a fundraising dinner hosted at the Hollywood restaurant Beso, owned by Eva Longoria, and a whale watching tour, with Panettiere, off the coast of Santa Barbara.
-The same month, during an interview with Teen Vogue, she explained how her fame gives her a platform for her activism: "The show [Heroes] put me in a place to speak for things that I'm passionate about."
+At a 2007 Greenpeace event in Anchorage, Alaska, Panettiere defended aboriginal whaling, saying that there is a difference between commercial whaling and the whaling practiced by aboriginal tribes in the U.S. In January 2008, she delivered letters to the Japanese, Icelandic, and Norwegian embassies in Washington, D.C., and met with diplomats, calling for an end to commercial whaling.
+In May 2008, she took part in an eBay auction to benefit Save the Whales Again, a campaign of the Whaleman Foundation.
+The auction included tickets to a fundraising dinner hosted at the Hollywood restaurant Beso, owned by Eva Longoria, and a whale-watching tour with Panettiere off the coast of Santa Barbara.
+Also in May 2008, during an interview with Teen Vogue, she explained how her fame gave her a platform for activism: "The show [Heroes] put me in a place to speak for things that I'm passionate about."